Hasbunallahmubarak/Contact-card/README.md

 Data Driven Contact Cards

 Welcome to the **Data Driven Contact Cards** project by Hmabiola!
-This is a simple React application that displays contact cards dynamically generated from a data source both internally (utilizing modules) and externally (online resource).
-It showcases how to manage and display data in a user-friendly format.
+This is a data and user inputs driven React application that displays contact cards dynamically generated from data, sourced both internally (utilizing modules, user's  file, and browser's storage) and externally (online resource). it features, dark mode and light mode toggle, and automatic day and nighttime detection, prompting appropriate display. when visitor creates a card omitting the optional "image" input area.
+The app detects and chooses a default image, which displays a faceless man or woman image upon user selection of gender.
 ## Table of Contents

 - [Features](#features)